 What does it mean to question your beliefs?

-I was once having a conversation with a childhood friend who was telling me all about why she couldn’t succeed.
+I was once having a conversation with an acquaintance who was telling me all about why she couldn’t succeed.
 She was stuck on all these rules of success:

 To be successful, she said, you need to: